shippy6969/sign-in-canada_authenti-canada/en/discover/service.md

 ### Software Maintenance

 The Sign in Canada software requires regularly scheduled maintenance to meet the established service levels and to introduce new features.
-To minimize the affect on relying parties, maintenance activities that require taking the service off-line are normally scheduled during a defined software maintenance window, from 4am to 5am eastern time on Sunday mornings.
+To minimize the effect on relying parties, maintenance activities that require taking the service off-line are normally scheduled during a defined software maintenance window, from 4am to 5am eastern time on Sunday mornings.
 Relying parties are not